 - Visit Holme Grange Craft Village, Wokingham

 Holme Grange Craft Village in Wokingham is made up of a number of shops and a cafe.
-The craft village also runs a number of events during the summer holidays.
-There is plenty for the family to do including Pottery Painting at Pottery Pals, Brickies Club and sewing workshops at Sewisfaction.
+There is Pottery Painting at Pottery Pals, Brickies Club and sewing workshops at Sewisfaction.

 - Riverside Gardens, Maidenhead